dustinpfister/blog_posts/_posts/threejs-export-webm-whammy.md

 ## 2 - Exporting a simple rotating cube example

 For the sake of keeping this post simple and to the point I will just be using a simple rotating cube example for this post.
 This will help to take the focus away from the animation and place it more so with the process of exporting an three.js animation to webm with whammy.
+Uising whammy is fairly simple, but there are a few pitfalls that I have ran into.
+Nothing major, but I will be going over them here.

 ### 2.1 - Create Whammy instance, and setup some variables